-This course involves the study of pricing theory and strategies, cost nethods, cost and price analysis, cost principles, Cost Accounting Standards and contract negotiations.
-Students develop and sharpen legotiating skills by participating in practical negotiation exercises.
-PREREQUISITES: MN3140, MN3303 and OS3105.
+This course involves the study of pricing theory and strategies, cost methods, cost and price analysis, cost principles, Cost Accounting Standards and contract negotiations.
+Students develop and sharpen negotiating skills by participating in practical negotiation exercises.
+PREREQUISITES: MN3140 and MN3303.